A New and Probably the Cheapest Way to Make Silver Gelatin Emulsion: Elio’s Story and Full Step-by-Step Tutorial

 Sabattier Effect – Detailed Step by Step Tutorial

 In this tutorial I would like to explain and talk about a very interesting darkroom phenomenon that I came across recently and it absolutely stunned me with its beauty.
 But let's start at the beginning...
 A few days ago while scrolling through Facebook I was shocked by a direct positive Zebra Dry Plate that was shared by one of my customers.
 I had to ask him how he did it and he responded that he had no intention of making a positive but it was all just an accident.
-He told me how he made...
+He told me how he made the exposure and started to develop...

 Continue reading